khof312/Summer2018_ProfHoffmannPham_website/README.md

 - Merge SQL notes into one streamlined edition and study guide
 - Add LaTex source code for the notes, either here or in the original repository
 - Add Pandas notes
+- Add the precompiled version of the site code